Atif-Anwer/SpecSeg/README.md

 </div>

 ## Requirements
-- Tested with Python 3.7, Tensorflow 2.5+ on local GPU
+- Tested with Python 3.7, Tensorflow 2.5+ on local GPU (CUDA 11.3)
 - Tested with Python 3.7, Tensorflow 2.8+ on Google Colab
 - Uses the <a href="https://github.com/qubvel/segmentation_models">Segmentation Models </a> library